with Christine and John Valters Paintner

 How much walking is there?

 Our day visiting Cong Abbey offers the option of hiking in the woods on level ground.
 To get to the sacred wells in the Burren (Temple Cronan and St. Colman) require a one-mile walk each way over very uneven and muddy ground.
-When we are on Inis Mor, we will hike up a steep hill to see St. Enda’s hermitage.
+When we are on Inis Mor, we may hike up a steep hill to see St. Enda’s hermitage but you always have the option of staying behind.

 How do I best prepare for this time?